MLS Schedule Change: STM Info and FAQs

 What MNUFC STMs Need to Know About the MLS Schedule Change

-As you've likely seen, Major League Soccer recently announced plans to transition to a summer-to-spring competition calendar beginning with the 2027 season.
+2027 is going to be a monumental year in the history of Major League Soccer and Minnesota United.
+Beginning in 2027, MLS will be transitioning to a summer-to-spring competition calendar that aligns with the world’s top leagues.
 This is obviously a significant change, and as a Season Ticket Member, we imagine you have a number of questions about what this means for you.

 If you haven’t already visited our general club MLS Schedule Change FAQ page, that's a great place to start.
 There we provide responses to many of the most common questions about this transition.
 Once you’ve had a chance to review that general information, we’d encourage you to read on for more specifics about how this will impact your membership.